-Proposed law repeals present law as it relates to the taxpayer's remedy to recover overpaid taxes in cases of misinterpretation of law, rule, or regulation, by requiring taxpayers to pay the taxes in dispute under protest or by appeal to the Board of Tax Appeals.
+Proposed law repeals present law as it relates to the taxpayer's remedy against the state to recover overpaid taxes in cases of misinterpretation of law, rule, or regulation, by requiring taxpayers to pay the taxes in dispute under protest or by appeal to the Board of Tax Appeals.

-Proposed law adds as a specific instance where the collector is required to pay a refund, cases where taxes are overpaid as a result of an unconstitutional law, invalid or unenforceable rule or regulation, or because of a mistake of law arising from the misinterpretation by the collector of the provisions of any law, rule, or regulation.
+Proposed law requires the state collector to pay a refund in cases where taxes are overpaid as a result of an unconstitutional law, invalid or unenforceable rule or regulation, or because of a mistake of law arising from the misinterpretation by the collector of the provisions of any law, rule, or regulation.